Skip to content

 • Do you wish to create a 1-1 meeting?
 Check out 1-on-1s here.

-If you want to create your own meeting template,
+If you want to create your own meeting template

 1. Go to the "Meeting module"

-2. Navigate to "Templates"
+2. Navigate to the "Templates tab"

 What permissions do I need to manage templates?

-You need a "System role" with full access to meetings.
 With this permission you can

 • Manage meeting rounds